-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed Bipolar Disorder or Manic Depression.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Bipolar Disorder or Manic Depression.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been diagnosed with Bipolar Disorder or Manic Depression?

 - Why do life insurance companies care if I’ve been diagnosed with Bipolar Disorder or Manic Depression?

 - What kind of information will the insurance companies ask me or be interested in?